pnhoanglong/giphy-examle/README.md

 The dependencies injection technique is used in application, which helps de-coupling the classes.
 A class does not create instances of their dependent classes, they are injected.

+The [CircleCI](https://circleci.com/gh/pnhoanglong/giphy-examle) is used to apply continuous integration in this application.
+The curret configuration is to run `lint` and `unitTest` when there is a new commit pushed to github repository.

 ### Libraries:
 This section will list out some main libraries application is using.

 ## Android Architecture Components
-Android architecture components are part of Android Jetpack.
+* Android architecture components are part of Android Jetpack.
 They are a collection of libraries that help you design robust, testable, and maintainable apps.
-* [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) is used to build observable data object, it helps the View classess notified to update UI when data chages.
+  * [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) is used to build observable data object, it helps the View classess notified to update UI when data changes.
   * [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) is used a ViewModel base classes in MVVM architecture.
 It stores UI-related data that isn't destroyed on app rotations
+  * [Lifecycle](https://developer.android.com/topic/libraries/architecture/lifecycle) is to automatically handle Android component (e.g.: activity, fragment) lifecycle related events.
+For example, it eliminate the crash because AsyncTask.onPostExecuted() is triggered when fragment is stopped.

 * [Dagger](https://google.github.io/dagger/) is used for dependencies injection technique.
+* [GIPHY Core SDK](https://github.com/Giphy/giphy-android-sdk-core) is a official wrapper around Giphy API.
+* [Glide](https://bumptech.github.io/glide/) is a fast and efficient image loading library for Android focused on smooth scrolling.
+Glide supports fetching, decoding, and displaying video stills, images, and animated GIFs.
+* [JUnit](https://github.com/mockito/mockito) and [Mockito](https://github.com/mockito/mockito) is used to unit testing application.

 ## How to build
 ### Requirements